 Everything you eat eventually makes its way to your small intestine.
 Your body doesn’t recognize foods as foreign substances due to something called oral immune tolerance.
 This refers to the inhibition of immune responses to certain antigens.
 Your Peyer’s patches are frequently sampling material within your small intestine, so they likely play a role in determining which substances require an immune response.

 No one’s sure about the exact role of Peyer’s patches in this process.
-A 2012 review noted a relevant study involving mice.
+A noted a relevant study involving mice.
 Mice with reduced Peyer’s patch development had a harder time tolerating proteins as adults, but not other compounds.
 However, the same review also noted that other studies have concluded that not having Peyer’s patches doesn’t seem to affect oral immune tolerance.

 Peyer’s patches likely play some kind of role in the development of oral immune tolerance, but researchers are still figuring out the details.

 A variety of bacteria can invade your body by targeting M cells and Peyer’s patches.
-For example, a 2010 review noted that Listeria monocytogenes, which causes listeria, interacts with M cells and Peyer’s patches.
+For example, a 2010 noted that Listeria monocytogenes, which causes listeria, interacts with M cells and Peyer’s patches.
 The L. monocytogenes bacteria can:

 - migrate efficiently through M cells and rapidly move into the Peyer’s patches of mice